jacob-kang/TrafficPoseClassification/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/88817336/129146787-4a205829-88d2-4e68-8db2-d82e6a4f7d07.gif)

-So I'm aiming to make Traffic Pose recognition AI for understanding a person deeply.
+So I'm aiming to make Traffic Pose Classification AI for understanding a person deeply.

 **Note.
 This project is made with Pytorch.
 I use only Pytorch so I can't provide tesorflow version.**